 Sometimes it’s hanging on the living room wall in a grouping.
 Sometimes it’s propped up in a small space near the stairway.
 Other times it doesn’t seem to fit in at all so out to the garage it goes.
 Then at some later point while I’m looking for something useful like a bit of hardware or hammer it catches my eye and is brought back into the fold.

 In an age where we’re encouraged to find our passion and to live purpose-driven lives there’s an unfortunate assumption that “purpose” determines worth.
-Wouldn’t it be just grand to know that you were loved and valued for exactly who you are?
-Yeah, exactly.
-Even with some rust that developed from that extended time as a garden ornament.
+Wouldn’t it just be grand to know that you were loved and valued for exactly who you are?
+Yes, exactly.
+Even with the bit of rust that developed from that extended time outside as a garden ornament.
 And then not being quite whole ever again after the break you suffered (knowing it just as well could have meant the end).
 Having a cob-webby film of dust from that stint of banishment—out of sight and unwanted in cold storage.

 You are loved though.
-The craftsman that designed the scrolling Rose vine will always have a heart for his creation whether rusted or broken.
+The master craftsman that designed the scrolling rose vine will always have a heart for his creation whether rusted or broken.
 You are his creation and loved to the end and beyond.
 Believe it.
-If you close your eyes you can still detect the fragrance of knowing, without a doubt, that you, Dear Rosebud, are loved.
+While you close your eyes and take in a gentle breath you may perhaps faintly detect a subtle fragrance and a once forgotten knowing that you, without a doubt Dear Rosebud, are loved precisely as you are.